Royal Astronomical Society

 The Royal Astronomical Society (RAS) is a learned society and charity that encourages and promotes the study of astronomy, solar-system science, geophysics and closely related branches of science.
 Its headquarters are in Burlington House, on Piccadilly in London.
-The society has over 4,000 members ("Fellows"), most of them professional researchers or postgraduate students.
+The society has over 4,000 members, known as fellows, most of whom are professional researchers or postgraduate students.
 Around a quarter of Fellows live outside the UK.

 The society holds monthly scientific meetings in London, and the annual National Astronomy Meeting at varying locations in the British Isles.
 The RAS publishes the scientific journals Monthly Notices of the Royal Astronomical Society, Geophysical Journal International and RAS Techniques and Instruments, along with the trade magazine Astronomy & Geophysics.

 The RAS maintains an astronomy research library, engages in public outreach and advises the UK government on astronomy education.
 The society recognises achievement in astronomy and geophysics by issuing annual awards and prizes, with its highest award being the Gold Medal of the Royal Astronomical Society.
 The RAS is the UK adhering organisation to the International Astronomical Union and a member of the UK Science Council.

+History

 The society was founded in 1820 as the Astronomical Society of London to support astronomical research.
 At that time, most members were 'gentleman astronomers' rather than professionals.
 It became the Royal Astronomical Society in 1831 on receiving a Royal Charter from William IV.

-A Supplemental Charter in 1915 opened up the fellowship to women.
+In 1846 the RAS absorbed the Spitalfields Mathematical Society, which had been founded in 1717 but was suffering from a decline in membership and dwindling finances.
+The nineteen remaining members of the mathematical society were given free lifetime membership of the RAS; in exchange, their society's extensive library was donated to the RAS.

+Between 1835 and 1916 women were not allowed to become fellows, but Anne Sheepshanks, Lady Margaret Lindsay Huggins, Agnes Clerke, Annie Jump Cannon and Williamina Fleming were made honorary members.
+In 1886 Isis Pogson was the first woman to attempt election as a fellow of the RAS, being nominated (unsuccessfully) by her father and two other fellows.
+All fellows had been male up to this time and her nomination was withdrawn when lawyers claimed that under the provisions of the society's royal charter, fellows were only referred to as he and as such had to be men.
+A Supplemental Charter in 1915 opened up fellowship to women.
+On 14 January 1916, Mary Adela Blagg, Ella K Church, A Grace Cook, Irene Elizabeth Toye Warner and Fiammetta Wilson were the first five women to be elected to Fellowship.